-Dimensional will typically support stock option plans to portfolio company executives and employees if total dilution from the proposed plans and previous plans does not exceed 5 percent for mature companies or 10 percent for growth companies.
+Dimensional will typically support stock option plans to portfolio company executives and employees if total dilution from the proposed plans and previous plans exceeds 5 percent for mature companies or 10 percent for growth companies.

-Dimensional will generally vote against stock plans if upper limit of options that can be issued per year is not disclosed.
+Dimensional will vote against stock plans if upper limit of options that can be issued per year is not disclosed.